Helicone/pgv2cht/README.md

+#### Project status

+<i>This project started on June 2nd 2023, and is super alpha.
+You might experience bugs and undesired behavior!
+Please proceed with caution.</i>

-# pgv2cht
+# pgv2chtx

-Postgres View -> Clickhouse Table
+Postgres View -> Clickhouse Table ETL tool

 ## Why?

-This tool helps migrate data and sync it between postgres and

-The way this package work is that
+You have data on Postgres, but want to read that data in Clickhouse for the performance benefits.

 # How to use this package...